genestack/user-tutorials/source/tutorials/DGE_analysis/differential-gene-expression-analysis.rst

 terms related to the biological processes:
 |DGE_down_DGE_genes_GO_terms| Additionally, you can also
 review molecular functions or cellular components that could be affected in Twin-DS-iPSCs.
-Just change the "Top GO Terms" from Biological Process category to the corresponding one.
+Just change the "Top GO Terms" from "Biological Process" category to the corresponding one.
 By comparison, this is the table from the paper which listed the first 20 biological processes that might be affected due to trisomy 21: |DGE_down_paper| Our GO analysis of the